 Section 4.
 Additional rules regarding dues are found in the Bylaws.

 Section 1.
 The society shall be administered by a Board of Directors, hereinafter referred to as the Board.
-The Board shall determine all questions of policy and shall administer the affairs of the Society under this Constitution and the provisions of the law under which it is incorporated.
+The Board shall determine all questions of policy and shall administer the affairs of the Society under this Constitution. the Bylaws of the Society, and the provisions of the law under which it is incorporated.

 Section 2.
-The Board shall consist of the officers and one (1) representative from each Chapter and Practice Division granted a charter by the Society.
+The Board shall consist of the officers and one (1) representative from each Chapter granted a charter by the Society.